XinyuanLu00/PsychologyRS_Paper_List/README.md

-# Diversity in RecSys and Psychology in RecSys
+# Unexpectedness RecSys and Psychology in RecSys
 This is a paper list for Diversity in RecSys and Psychology in RecSys.

 ## Personality based RecSys: